rcazzara/seldovia/_people/Collier_Marion_Waterbury.md

 cemetery_plot: 580
 source_file: Cemetery Directory
 ---
-**Marion WATERBURY  Collier**  was born April 18, 1936, in Seldovia, Alaska.
+**MARIAN *WATERBURY* COLLIER**  was born April 18, 1936, in Seldovia, Alaska.
 She was the daughter of [**Russell Waterbury**](./Waterbury_Russell_Sr.md) and [**Anna SOROKOVIKOFF Waterbury**](./Waterbury-AnnaSorokovikoff).
 She married Louis Collier in Seldovia and together they owned and operated a restaurant for many years.
 They had three children and her joy in life was spending time with God and her family.
 She died April 6, 2019 and has a place in the Seldovia City Cemetery in plot 580.